 When should you get tested?

-If you have any of the signs or symptoms as listed above you should have a discussion with your Doctor.
+If you have any of the signs or symptoms as listed above you should have a discussion with your Doctor and consider undertaking a PSA test.

 - Age 45 for men at high risk; this includes African-Americans and those with a father, brother, or son diagnosed before age 65